 Students who appear to be drinking excessively or to be causing a disturbance because of alcohol may be refused admission to College events or asked to leave.
-The student may be subject to proceedings and sanctions outlined in the Student Conduct section of this guide.
-These events include but are not limited to Nightingale Annual Gala and Research Day at the K.
+The student may be subject to proceedings and sanctions outlined in the Student Conduct section of this handbook.
 Research Medical Center recognizes the educational principles of this policy and therefore endorses it as it may apply to students of other education programs sponsored by RMC.